thoughtbot/bourbon/readme.md

     gem 'bourbon'

-And run:
+Then run:

     $ bundle install

 ## Rails 3.1.x

-Rename application.css to application.css.scss
+Rename application.css to application.css.scss:

     mv app/assets/stylesheets/application.css app/assets/stylesheets/application.css.scss

 Bourbon needs the sass files to be imported in a specific order to function properly.
-Therefore, you will need to disabled the require_tree sprocket directive.
+Therefore, you will need to disable the require\_tree sprocket directive.
-Delete the following sprocket directive in application.css.scss
+Delete the following sprocket directive in application.css.scss:

     *= require_tree .

-Import bourbon at the beginning of application.css.scss
+Import bourbon at the beginning of application.css.scss:

     @import "bourbon";

-Import all additional stylesheets from your app/assets/stylesheets directory underneath the bourbon import
+Import all additional stylesheets from your app/assets/stylesheets directory underneath the bourbon import:

     @import "bourbon";
     @import "home";